gbajsingh/Predictive-analysis-in-R/Predicting Wine prices analysis.md

 # Linear model with two regressors/predictors AGST & Harvest Rain
 ![lm with two predictors](https://user-images.githubusercontent.com/46609482/59312601-9110ed00-8c62-11e9-8f75-22b1ad0523cb.PNG)

-Adding another predictor has raised the R^2 and Adjusted R^2 as well as both predictors are still significant.
+Adding another predictor has raised the R^2(i.e. how much variation in dependent variable explained by variation in independent variable/predictor/regressor) and Adjusted R^2 as well as both predictors are still significant.
 Computed SSE for this model is reduced to 2.970373 which is another improvement.

 # Linear model with all the predictors